Creative and geometric times in physics, mathematics, logic, and philosophy: Introduction

 \section{Introduction}

-There is almost nothing that we perceive so ubiquitously than the passage of time.
+There is almost nothing that we perceive so ubiquitously as the occurrence of time.
 And yet our most successful physical theories still struggle to make sense of this concept in an unequivocal way.
 Actually, modern physics has relegated time to play a less and less special role \cite{smolin2013time}.
 However, in the words of I. Prigogine, $\vir$no formulation of the laws of nature that does not take into account this constructive role of time can ever be satisfactory" \cite{prigogine1997end}.

-To address this fundamental problem, we propose here two different concepts of time, which we call \textit{geometric time} and \textit{creative time}, respectively.
-We show that those stem from our fundamental assumption of physics as being either deterministic or indeterministic at the fundamental level, and that they both seem to contribute to our understanding of natural phenomena.
-In particular, we will see that geometric time is the parametric time appearing in the (deterministic) equations of motions of physics, just a coordinate that, together with the three spatial directions, labels fix events in a geometrical block-universe.
-On the other hand, creative time originates from the assumption that certain events which are fundamentally indeterminate become determinate.
-Our general approach is admittedly highly influenced by quantum mechanics, which has brought the concept of fundamental indeterminacy into the domain of physics.
-But we abstractly conceive the possibility that there is ontic indeterminacy in the world (also at the classical level, see \cite{del2019physics, del2023prop}).
-This idea of creative time resonates to some extent with the positions of the philosopher H. Bergson, well-known for having confronted Einstein about the nature of time, who stated: $\vir$Time is what prevents everything from being given all at once. [...]
-It must therefore be development.
-Wouldn’t it then be the vehicle of creation and choice?
-Would time’s existence not prove that things are undetermined?
-Would time not be this very indeterminacy?" \cite{bergson2021pensee}.
-We somewhat twist this view around by assuming that it is indeterminacy that defines a different fundamental type of time.
-Indeed, if there is ontic indeterminacy in nature (i.e., physical pure states do not fully determine the future), this leads to multiple potential future states, i.e., to indeterminism and an open future.
-It is the actualization of these potentialities, i.e., when new information previously not existing is created, that makes this creative time tick.
+To address this fundamental problem, we distinguish here two different concepts of time, which we call \textit{geometric time} and \textit{creative time}, respectively.
+We show that those stem from our fundamental assumption of physics as being either deterministic or indeterministic at the fundamental, ontological level and that they both seem to contribute to our understanding of natural phenomena.
+In particular, we will see that geometric time is the parametric time appearing in the (deterministic) equations of motions of physics, just a coordinate that, together with the three spatial directions, labels fixed events in a geometrical block-universe.